imperial/cpp-connect/README.md

 1. The action calculates which files have been changed.
 2. Dependencies are installed on the runner (for use in later steps.)
-2. A type check, style check, and format checks runs.
+3. A type check, style check, and format checks runs.
-4. If the "event" is a merge into main, then the image is built, pushed to the registry, and then deployed to ImPaaS.
+4. If the "event" is a merge into main, then the image is built, pushed to the registry, and then deployed to Impaas.
-5. If the database scheme has changed (i.e. the prisma/ folder has changed,) then run migrations on the ImPaaS Postgres DB.
+5. If the database scheme has changed (i.e. the prisma/ folder has changed,) then run migrations on the Impaas Postgres DB.

 On push to main, the built docker image is uploaded to the GitHub Container Registry under the name `ghcr.io/imperial/cpp-connect`

 ## GitHub Secrets

 There are two secrets which need to be set manually.
-The first is the IMPAAS_DEPLOY_TOKEN, which allows the pipeline to authenticate with Impaas.
+The first is the `IMPAAS_DEPLOY_TOKEN`, which allows the pipeline to authenticate with Impaas.
 This needs to be obtained from Impaas, but requires elevated permissions.
 If this needs to be set or changed, speak to someone who has these elevated permissions on Impaas.

-The second is the DATABASE_URL, which allows the workflow to run migrations from the runner.
-This should be set to the exact same value as the DATABASE_URL Impaas environment variable.
+The second is the `DATABASE_URL`, which allows the workflow to run migrations from the runner.
+This should be set to the exact same value as the `DATABASE_URL` Impaas environment variable.